TPSDK Java - go to homepage

 }

-Its also required to tell java where the native files are located.
-Hence the android section of the gradle file needs also an extension
+You also need to tell Gradle where the native files are located.

 sourceSets {